HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/Exercise-1.md

 4. How would you save the output structure to your own computer for further analysis?

 Be warned, some of these webservers are relatively slow, so keep the tab open in the background as you work through the list.
-*Save the structure files to your own computer!
+*Save the structure files (pdb) to your own computer!
 You'll need to analyze them later!*

 ## Running AlphaFold2 Yourself! ##